reecegeese/startup/notes.md

-vim and nano - in terminal test editors in vim i for insert, w for write, q to quit mkdir - make directory
+vim and nano - in terminal test editors in vim i for insert, w for write, q to quit mkdir - make directory ssh - remote shell into not your computer man - manual mv - move a file touch - creates file rm - remove a file rm -r - removes a directory ps - processes. lists everything that is currently running wget - downloads files from the given path sudo - run as an admin